-Pasta or pizza are the first things that come to mind when we think of Italian food.
+What comes to mind when you think of Italian food?
+Pasta or pizza?
 Delicious?
 Absolutely.
 Healthy?
 Well that’s what we’re here to talk about.
-So often the whole cuisine gets lumped into the unhealthy category and if you ask us, it might be a bit of an unfair call.
+Often the whole cuisine gets lumped into the unhealthy category and if you ask us, it might be a bit of an unfair call.
 That’s exactly why this week, we’re taking a look at whether Italian food can be healthy.

-An Italian diet is based largely around the Mediterranean diet, which originally stems from the notion that you ‘eat what you grow’.
+The Mediterranean diet, originally stems from the notion that you ‘eat what you grow’.
 It celebrates seasonality local produce and the idea that food should be shared (yep, part of it is how you eat, not just what you eat).

 Most traditional Italian dishes celebrate the ingredients found in their region of origin, which is why food can vary so much from region to region.
 That means drawing inspiration from traditional recipes and using ingredients that are fresh, and readily available to you.
-From pasta dishes, to pizzas, right through to simple salads, using seasonal ingredients are a great way to get big flavour and nutrient-rich meals (not to mention bang for your buck).
+From pasta dishes, slow cooked vegetables, stews, right through to simple salads, using seasonal ingredients are a great way to get big flavour and nutrient-rich meals (not to mention bang for your buck).

 The use of ingredients like extra virgin olive oil (EVOO), are a wonderful source of healthy fats which moderate intake to maximise monounsaturated (healthy) and limit saturated (unhealthy) fats.
 Fats play a critical role in helping your body function at its best, but not all fats are created equal.
-Read more about healthy fats here.
+Learn more about the benefits of Olive Oil here.